Inference In High-dimensional Single-Index Models Under Symmetric Designs

 \section{Abstract}

-We consider the problem of statistical inference for a finite number of covariates in a generalized single-index model with $p > n$ covariates and unknown (potentially random) link function under an elliptically symmetric design.
-Under elliptical symmetry, the problem can be reformulated as a proxy linear model in terms of an identifiable parameter, which characterization is then used to construct estimates of the regression coefficients of interest that are similar to the de-biased lasso estimates in the standard linear model and exhibit similar properties: square-root consistency and asymptotic normality.
-The procedure is \emph{agnostic} in the sense that it completely bypasses the estimation of the link function, which can be extremely challenging depending on the underlying structure of the problem.
-Our method allows testing for the importance of pre-fixed covariates in the single-index model, as well as testing for the relative importance of coefficients via straightforward application of the delta method.
-Furthermore, under Gaussianity, we extend our approach to prescribe improved, i.e., more efficient estimates of the coefficients using a sieved strategy that involves an expansion of the true regression function in terms of Hermite polynomials.
+The problem of statistical inference for regression coefficients in a high-dimensional single-index model is considered.
+Under elliptical symmetry, the single index model can be reformulated as a proxy linear model whose regression parameter is identifiable.
+We construct estimates of the regression coefficients of interest that are similar to the debiased lasso estimates in the standard linear model and exhibit similar properties: $\sqrt{n}$-consistency and asymptotic normality.
+The procedure completely bypasses the estimation of the unknown link function, which can be extremely challenging depending on the underlying structure of the problem.
+Furthermore, under Gaussianity, we propose more efficient estimates of the coefficients by expanding the link function in the Hermite polynomial basis.
 Finally, we illustrate our approach via carefully designed simulation experiments.